Battling beauty woes because of menopause? Here’s how to deal with it

 SINGAPORE – It started with a year of hot flashes.
 Then came the irregular period cycles, hormonal pigmentation and parched skin.

-This is what Ms Priscilla Ee, 53, experienced during perimenopause in her mid-40s.
+This is what Ms Priscilia Ee, 53, experienced during perimenopause in her mid-40s.

 SINGAPORE – It started with a year of hot flashes.
 Then came the irregular period cycles, hormonal pigmentation and parched skin.

-This is what Ms Priscilla Ee, 53, experienced during perimenopause in her mid-40s.
+This is what Ms Priscilia Ee, 53, experienced during perimenopause in her mid-40s.

 Join ST's Telegram channel and get the latest breaking news delivered to you.